 The British Columbia Canada curriculum (BC Curriculum) is an internationally renowned education program of the highest standard.

 The BC Curriculum teaches students through fostering a lifelong love of learning.
-This outstanding program offers a balanced, concept and inquiry-based approach that is student-centered and focuses on the whole child.
+This program offers a balanced, concept and inquiry-based approach that is student-centered.

-Graduates from the program receive a B.C.
-Certificate of Graduation called the Dogwood Diploma.
 This Diploma is internationally recognized by the world’s leading universities for entrance to tertiary studies.
-It is equivalent to a secondary school certificate/Tawjihi certificate.
+It is equivalent to a secondary school graduation certificate in Bahrain.

 The BC Curriculum and how it differs from a traditional learning curriculum